scipy-conference/scipy_proceedings/papers/antoine_dujardin/antoine_dujardin.rst

 .. class:: abstract

-   The Linac Coherent Light Source (LCLS) at the SLAC National Accelerator Laboratory is an X-ray Free Electron Laser (X-FEL) enabling scientists to take snapshots of single macromolecules to study their structure and dynamics.
-A major LCLS upgrade, LCLS-II, will bring the repetition rate of the X-ray source from 120 to 1 million pulses per second and High Performance Computing capabilities in the exascale will be required for the data analysis to keep up with the future data taking rates.
+   The Linac Coherent Light Source (LCLS) at the SLAC National Accelerator Laboratory is an X-ray Free Electron Laser (X-FEL) facility enabling scientists to take snapshots of single macromolecules to study their structure and dynamics.
+A major LCLS upgrade, LCLS-II, will bring the repetition rate of the X-ray source from 120 to 1 million pulses per second and exascale High Performance Computing (HPC) capabilities will be required for the data analysis to keep up with the future data taking rates.

    We present here a Python application for Fluctuation X-ray Scattering (FXS), an emerging technique for analyzing biomolecular structure from the angular correlations of FEL diffraction snapshots with one or more particles in the beam.
 This FXS application for experimental data analysis is being developed to run on supercomputers in near real-time while an experiment is taking place.